Mathewclementina/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script rhat print frile
+A script that list all files